pivotal/docs-platform-automation/docs/concepts/upgrade.md

+# Recovering and upgrading Tanzu Operations Manager

-This topic provides an overview of upgrading and recovering an Ops Manager using Platform Automation Toolkit, including common errors.
+This topic provides an overview of upgrading and recovering a VMware Tanzu Operations Manager using Platform Automation Toolkit, including common errors.

 {% include "./.export_installation_note.md" %}

-## Upgrading Ops Manager
+## Upgrading Tanzu Operations Manager

 It's important to note when upgrading your Ops Manager: